 Parts and their chapters are designed to allow construction of a semester-long (5 months) course on political sociology.
 Sections host a number of exercises to assist the pedagogical process.
 These range in their complexity and duration.
 Some can be finished in a few minutes and others suggest more intense research projects.
 It is also possible to teach parts and chapters individually as stand-alone topical studies.

-Hyperlinked glossary terms are accessible when the book is read online.
-Similarly, there are a number of external material linked to the text which would be more readily available in the online version.
-As opposed to common place pathologization of digital learning experience, the author invites familiarization and experimentation with digital spaces instead of segregating it into a mere place of triviality and degradation.
-Just like any material configuration (libraries, markets, forests…), digital relations offer simply different juxtapositions and rhythms —some predetermined, and some yet to be composed/discovered.
+Hyperlinked glossary terms are accessible when the book is read online at https://pressbooks.cuny.edu/polsoc25/ .
+Similarly, there are a number of external materials linked to the text which are more readily available in the online version.
+As opposed to the common place pathologization of the digital learning experience, the author invites familiarization and experimentation with digital spaces instead of segregating them into a mere place of triviality and degradation.
+Just like any other material configuration (libraries, markets, forests…), digital relations simply offer distinct juxtapositions and rhythms —some predetermined, and some yet to be composed/discovered.
 A diversity of practices and socio-political possibilities can exist thanks to these new potentialities.
+Please email tissevenler@ccny.cuny.edu for questions, comments and suggestions.

-The unresolved irony of this conversation relayed through a book is apparent and a testament to Plato’s achievement in showing essentially incomplete and complicated nature of knowledge.
-While the latter intellectual, metaphysical and religious traditions took from Plato the thought of eternal forms, he was equally puzzled by irreducibility of change and difference.
-Irony protects the unattended book by way of avoiding giving ready-made answers that can be applied to all circumstances.
+The unresolved irony of the fact that this conversation is relayed through a book is apparent and a testament to Plato’s achievement in showing the essentially incomplete and complicated nature of knowledge.
+While some of the later intellectual, metaphysical and religious traditions took from Plato only the thought of eternal/unchanging forms, in his written dialogues, he was equally puzzled by the irreducibility of change and difference.
+We can argue that ironies such as this protect the unattended book by way of avoiding giving ready-made answers that can be applied to all circumstances.

-Then, political sociological writing may benefit from experimenting and socializing with new media to understand anew the boundaries of the city and the meaning of what lies outside.
-This writing/reading can also be done individually by taking the risk of falling outside the conversation/finding multiplicity in the individual-as the irreducible difference of time dictates that speaking and listening are separate and mediated even in the individual (Clough, 1997) and this separation in time (which could be simultaneous but still distinct as time moves differently at different points in space) makes possible their related and dependent functioning.
-Thus we can move from immediacy (point) of knowledge to movement (circle) of understanding —both presupposing the other and hence form a spacetime of living.
+Political sociological writing, then, may benefit from experimenting and socializing with new media to understand anew the boundaries of the city and the meaning of what lies beyond.
+Thus we can move from immediacy (point) of experience to movement (circle) of understanding (Bion, 1965, 1970) —both presupposing the other and hence form a spacetime of living .

 Works Cited